guardian/dotcom-rendering/dotcom-rendering/README.md

 ### Visual Debugging

 DCR provides a visual debugging tool through a bookmarklet which you can find out more about in the [debug tool docs](./src/client/debug/README.md).

-### Feedback

-After completing this setup guide, we would greatly appreciate it if you could complete our [dotcom-rendering setup questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdwFc05qejwW_Gtl3pyW4N22KqmY5zXoDKAUAjrkOwb2uXNcQ/viewform?vc=0&c=0&w=1).
-It should only take 3 minutes and will help us improve this documentation and the setup process in the future.
-Thank you! 🙏

 ## Dotcom Rendering now renders most articles and fronts in Production